-11. MONITORING OF TRANSACTIONS
+12. MONITORING OF TRANSACTIONS

 - a.
 Regular monitoring of transactions is vital for ensuring effectiveness of the AML procedures.
 This is possible only if the Company has an understanding of the normal activity of the client so that it can identify deviations in transactions /activities. - b.
 The Company pays special attention to all complex, unusually large transactions / patterns which appear to have no economic purpose.
 We specify internal threshold limits for each class of client accounts and pay special attention to transactions which exceeds these limits.
 The background including all documents/office records /memorandums/clarifications sought pertaining to such transactions and purpose thereof shall also be examined carefully and findings shall be recorded in writing.
 Further such findings, records and related documents shall be made available to auditors and also to SEBI/stock exchanges/FIUIND/ other relevant Authorities, during audit, inspection or as and when required.
-These records are required to be maintained and preserved for five years from the date of transaction between the client and the Company.
+These records are required to be maintained and preserved for five years from the date of transaction between the client and the Company. - c.

-- c.
 The Company ensures a record of the transactions is preserved and maintained in terms of Section 12 of the PMLA and those transactions of a suspicious nature or any other transactions notified under Section 12 of the Act are reported to the Director, FIU-IND.
-Suspicious transactions are regularly reported to the higher authorities of the company. - d.
-Further, the compliance cell of the Company randomly examine a selection of transactions undertaken by clients to comment on their nature i.e. whether they are in the nature of suspicious transactions or not.
+Suspicious transactions are regularly reported to the higher authorities of the company.